farmera/sare_grant/spectral_indices.md

 they are included in [spectral_lib.py]())

 ![](img/ndvi-pixel-scale.png)
-###### Figure 2.
+###### Figure 3.
 Scaling up.

-The specific images here are 412 by 72 pixels in size, where each pixel has a ground resolution of 2.7 centimeters (~1 square inch).
+The image displayed in __Figure 3__ gives a better sense of how coloring each pixel values works in our study.
+A more detailed descriptions of our results comes in [Section ]here are 412 by 72 pixels in size, where each pixel has a ground resolution of 2.7 centimeters (~1 square inch).

 In summary, each pixel of the final vegetation index has a value representing a number between 0 and 1.
 The strength of that value is used to infer a physical property, in this case the relative amount of photosynthesis occurring at that specific